acnokego/LeetCode/README.md

   2. while(start < end){... start = mid + 1 ... end = mid - 1} =>
      for each iteration:
      - If the target exist it would be in the [start, end]
-     - else the nums[start] would be the either the value smaller/bigger than the target and the target should be placed next to it.
+     - else, when start == end -1, the nums[start] would be either the biggest value smaller (or bigger if all elements is bigger than the target) than the target and the target should be placed next to it.
-     In the end: when start = end - 1, the mid must be the start.
+     - In the end: when start = end - 1, the mid must be the start.
+  3. For each iterations in while, carefully define "mid" or "mid +- 1" according to the requirements of problems.
+It's necessary to check the case when (start == end - 1).
 - **DFS BFS Search**: 079, 091, 099, 100, 101, 102, 103, 104, 107, 110, 111, 112,
                 113, 114, 116, 117, 124, 133, 173, 200, 207, 210, 230, 236, 257, 297, 310, 329,
                 399, 417, 530, 542, 652, 687